 There are 3 risks you should look out for.
 They are retinal detachment, hematoma and ectropian.
 Retinal detachment is caused by holes or tears in the retina when it separates from the outer layers of the eye.
 This would require additional surgery to correct.
-Hematoma is a serious complication where blood collects under the skin.
-The danger about this is that it is most likely to happen during the surgery itself or at when the surgery is being performed at the same time as other face surgeries like brow lifts.
+A hematoma is a serious complication where blood collects under the skin.
+The danger about this is that it is most likely to happen during the surgery itself or when the surgery is being performed at the same time as other facial surgeries like brow lifts.
 Ectropian is the inversion of the lower eyelid caused by drooping.
-Should this occur, additional surgery would be required to correct it.
+Should this occur, additional surgery would be required to correct it?

 Are there any side effects?